rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 simple, I had to read a few books, solve a few koans, and build a few tools before I got confident in solving problems with it.
-One reason why it took longer is because I was trying to emulate Python idioms inside Go while at the same time bashing people who'd write Go like Java, while remaining completely oblivious to my own stance.
+One reason why it took longer is because I was trying to emulate Python idioms inside Go while at the same time bashing people who'd write Go like Java, while remaining blissfully unaware of my own stance.
 In each of these instances, my accumulated experience and acquired predispositions actively resisted adopting different ways of solving problems.